microsoft/react-native-windows-samples/samples/CameraDemo/README.md

     ```
     npx react-native run-windows
     ```
+9. Look at windows/CameraDemo/Package.appxmanifast and change the publisher name to "CN=React Native Windows Sample".
-9. Update this readme with the new major version at the top.
+10. Update this readme with the new major version at the top.